 5. Zendesk live chat statistics indicate it takes less than a minute to resolve an issue addressed via live chat.

-Live chat response time is what makes or breaks the live customer service feature you are trying to promote.
+Live chat response time is what makes or breaks the customer service you are trying to provide via this channel.
 And when customers use live chat to reach out to a brand, a swift response is one of the most important factors that enhance positive interaction.
 Zendesk-conducted research shows that it takes no longer than 42 seconds on average to resolve the bulk of problems addressed via live chat.

-6. Nearly half of US internet users say too many unhelpful responses are the biggest problem with chatbots.
+6. 50.07% of US internet users say keeping them away from live people is the biggest problem with chatbots.

 (Statista)